 An access road is required for access by safety vehicles per General Plan/LCP Policy, 6.5.1:

-"All new structures, including additions & more than 500 squarefeet, to single family dwellings on existing parcels & record, to provide an adequate road for fire protection ..."
+"All new structures, including additions of more than 500 square feet, to singlefamily dwellings on existing parcels of record, to provide an adequate road for fire protection ..."

-Figure 2.
-The end of 23rd Avenue looking toward East Cliff Drive
+Figure 3.
+The end of 23" Avenue looking toward East Cliff Drive.